Healthy Vision Starts Here: 6 Tips That Look Good

 Dry Eyes?
 Lubrication to the Rescue

 Dry eyes are caused by a lack of adequate tear production.
-Late nights, sustained periods of time on electronic devices, certain occupations, pollen, pollution, aging, medical conditions such as diabetes, antihistamine or diuretic-use; can all contribute to dry eyes.
+Late nights, sustained periods of time on electronic devices, certain occupations, pollen, pollution, aging, medical conditions such as diabetes, or certain medications, for example, antihistamines or diuretics can all contribute to dry eyes.
 Not all cases of dry eye syndrome are reversible.
 In some people, dry eye gets progressively worse with time, increasing the risk of complications such as eye infections and corneal scarring.

 Most cases of dry eye can be managed successfully.
 For mild cases, eye lubricants (artificial tears) are an affordable, safe and easy treatment.
 Many brands are available without a prescription; although the huge array of choices can be confusing.
-Talk to your eye professional or pharmacist about which product would suit you best - depending on ingredients, viscosity (thickness), preservative content, and delivery system.
+Talk to your eye professional or pharmacist about which product would suit you best based on ingredients, viscosity (thickness), preservative content, delivery system, and personal preference.
+Other treatments are available from your doctor or ophthalmologist, such as cyclosporine (Restasis, or Cequa) and lifitegrast (Xiidra).

 Live Healthy.
 Eat healthy.
 Don't Smoke.